ShaunCurtis/Blazr.Demo.Toaster/readme.md

 1. Inherits from `ComponentBase` and implements `IDisposable` to unhook event handlers.
 2. Injects the `ToasterService`.
 3. Creates a second null forgiving reference to the `ToasterService`.
-In the Nullable world, the C# compiler isn't clever enough to know that `ToasterService` can't be null, so we create a null forgiving reference so we don't need to null forgive ever time we use it.
+We're in the nullable world, but the C# compiler doesn't know `ToasterService` can't be null, so we create a second null forgiving reference so we don't need to null forgive ever time we use the `ToasterService` instance.

 ```csharp
 public partial class Toaster : ComponentBase, IDisposable